-Intravenous (IV) detoxification, also called detoxification therapy, is an effective method used in substance abuse detox centers for safe withdrawal from drugs of abuse.
-Detox IV therapy purges out these drugs and toxins from the system while also replenishing the body’s depleted stores of fluids and nutrients.
-Consequently, it lowers withdrawal symptoms, reduces cravings, and energizes the body.
+Intravenous detoxification, also called detox therapy, is an effective method used in substance abuse detoxification centers for safe withdrawal from drugs of abuse.
+IV therapy detox purges these drugs and toxins from the system while also replenishing the body’s depleted stores of fluids and nutrients.
+Consequently, IV therapy for drug detox lowers withdrawal symptoms, reduces cravings, and energizes the body.

-IV detox treatment involves introducing nutrients such as amino acids, vitamins, minerals, antioxidants, and, in some cases, oxygen, directly into the bloodstream of a recovering addict through a vein.
-Delivering these nutrients help to purge out drugs and neutralize toxic substances in the body.
+IV detox treatment involves introducing nutrients such as amino acids, vitamins, minerals, antioxidants, and, in some cases, oxygen directly into the bloodstream of a recovering addict through a vein.
+Delivering these nutrients helps to purge out drugs and neutralize toxins in the body.

-Drug addiction depletes the body’s stores of nutrients and releases free radicals in the bloodstream that could cause damage to various organs.
+Drug addiction depletes the body’s stores of nutrients and releases free radicals in the bloodstream that could cause damage to various organs and overall health.

 For instance, heavy alcohol consumption depletes the body’s stores of vitamin A, thiamine, vitamin B6, and pantothenic acid.
 Furthermore, alcohol consumption triggers prolonged vomiting and diarrhea, which cause rapid fluid loss and dehydration.

 These nutrients, therefore, must be administered to expedite the withdrawal process and lower the severity of withdrawals.
 Why not take oral vitamins, one may ask?
-Oral administration of these nutrients leaves only about 30-40% of the nutrients absorbed, unlike detox IV drips where almost 100% is absorbed.
+Oral administration of these nutrients leaves only about 30-40% of the vitamin absorbed, unlike IV therapy detox, where almost 100% is absorbed.
 And for alcohol recovering addicts, vitamins are not significantly absorbed in the gut because of the effects of prolonged alcohol consumption on the gut’s absorptive capacity.
-This 100% bioavailability of nutrients makes nutrient drips effective as IV medicine for alcohol detox.
+This 100% bioavailability of nutrients makes nutrient drips effective as a medicine for alcohol detoxification.

-Although most of the ingredients for the infusions can be bought over the counter, it does not mean that they are entirely safe to use for self-medication!
+Although most of the ingredients for the infusions can be bought over the counter, it does not mean that they are entirely safe to use for self-medication.
 It is essential not to use them without medical prescription and supervision.
-Incorrect IV procedure or dosage may result in severe consequences.
+Incorrect IV detoxification procedure or dosage may result in severe consequences.
 Some of the ingredients in drips may also cause allergies.
-Do not use this method at home!
+Do not use this method for at-home detox.

 Amino acid infusion works on the principle of neurotransmitter imbalance, which underlies drug and alcohol addiction.
 These substances alter the balance of neurotransmitters in the brain, such as dopamine and serotonin, resulting in psychological and physical symptoms that characterize drug and alcohol addiction.

-Neurotransmitters are derived from amino acids; thus, IV fluids for detox containing amino acids help to restore this balance, lowering these symptoms and helping recovering alcoholics and drug addicts wean off successfully.
+Neurotransmitters are derived from amino acids; thus, IV therapy detox fluids containing amino acids help restore this balance, lowering these symptoms and helping recovering alcoholics and drug addicts wean off successfully.

 Intravenous amino acid drips provide fast recovery from drug and alcohol addiction, requiring only 5-7 days of daily drip treatment for complete relief.
-This may be administered as part of an inpatient medical detox or outpatient treatment.
-While medicated detox may require several weeks of treatment, detox IV drips with amino acid take less than a week.
+It may be administered as part of an inpatient medical detox or outpatient treatment.
+While medicated detoxification may require several weeks of treatment, IV detox therapy drips with amino acids take less than a week.

 Chronic drug and alcohol addiction leads to oxidative stress, where free radicals and pro-inflammatory chemicals such as reactive oxygen species are more abundant in circulation than anti-inflammatory compounds.